 Video Platform (SP) Configuration

-- Navigate to your organizations’s Video Platform domain (i.e. https://.yuja.com).
+- Navigate to your organization’s Video Platform domain (i.e. https://<Organization>.yuja.com).

 - Login as an Administrator and navigate to the Admin Panel from the Main Menu.
 Select the Integrations tab.